agarcian031/apartment-site/README.md

 * How to use floats and clear floats
 * :focus and other pseudoselectors
 * Using [attribute] selectors.
+* Media Queries for responsive design

 ---
 ### What Needs To Be Done:
-* make the website responsive
+* make the contact page submit